-In addition to the required postings furnished by the Department, the contractor shall post the following in at least one conspicuous place at the site of work:
+In addition to the required postings furnished by the Department, the contractor shall post the following in at least one conspicuous and accessible place at the site of work:

 - a.
-"NOTICE TO EMPLOYEES," which provides information required to be posted by the provisions of Section 103.50 of the Wisconsin Statutes. - b.
-A copy of the State of Wisconsin Minimum Wages Rates.
-(Four pages.) - c.
-A copy of the contractor's Equal Employment Opportunity Policy. - d.
-On any project involving federal aid, in addition to the furnished postings, the contractor shall post a copy of the "Davis-Bacon Act, Minimum Wage Rates".
-(Three pages.)
+"NOTICE TO EMPLOYEES," which provides information required to be posted by the provisions of Section 84.062 of the Wisconsin Statutes. - b.
+A copy of the U.S. Department of Labor (Davis-Bacon, Minimum Wage Rates). - c.
+A copy of the contractor's Equal Employment Opportunity Policy.